Characterizing Phishing Pages by JavaScript Capabilities: Background

 Phishing is a form of social engineering where an adversary pretends to be a trusted entity to steal a user's credentials or gain access to a specific machine, network, or account to which the user has access.
 While delivery mechanisms vary, most phishing eventually leads to a webpage that requests some personal information (usually credentials) from the user.
 Because some legitimate websites use web fingerprints as a secondary authentication vector, phishers now also use browser fingerprinting APIs to identify real users and exfiltrate fingerprints to pair with stolen credentials~\cite{sanchez-rolaRodsLaserBeams2023}.

 Phishing is ever-evolving and still growing in prevalence.
-Groups that track phishing saw an increase in phishing domains in the 2020s.
+Groups that track phishing saw an increase in the number of phishing domains in the 2020s.
 The most popular target sectors vary each year, but include software-as-a-service and webmail services (Q3 2020), financial services (Q3 2021), and social media (2024)~\cite{APWGPhishingActivity}.
 In Q3 2024 alone, the Anti-Phishing Working Group (APWG) reported 900,000 phishing attacks.

-As more enterprises and researchers study and combat phishing, phishers respond with new countermeasures to prevent automated crawling and phishing detection, collectively called ``cloaking.''
+As more enterprises and researchers study and combat phishing, phishers respond with new countermeasures to prevent automated crawling and phishing detection, collectively called ``cloaking''~\cite{zhangCrawlPhishLargescaleAnalysis2021}.
 If a phishing page determines the client is not a viable victim (e.g., a crawling bot, not in a specific country, etc.), it takes actions not to serve real phishing content.
 The page may halt with an empty DOM or redirect to a benign page, a long-dead phishing page, or an affiliate marketing page.

 Cloaking techniques are broadly classified into server-side and client-side techniques~\cite{oest_inside_2018}.
-Server-side techniques are stealthier, but they rely on limited information about the client.
-Most server-side techniques rely on precompiled blocklists or allowlists of IP addresses, user agents, or referers (the page from which the link is visited, as identified by an HTTP header).
+Server-side techniques are stealthier, but rely on limited information about the client, resorting to precompiled blocklists or allowlists of IP addresses, user agents, or HTTP referers.

 Client-side techniques allow for richer evasion strategies but are also more detectable.
 Phishing pages use browser APIs to trigger permission pop-ups to identify crawling browsers, which often cannot interact with the whole browser UI.
 Because cloaking is technically very similar to legitimate bot-detection and abuse prevention, phishers use CAPTCHA and click-through pages as client-side cloaking.
-Recently, phishing pages have used Cloudflare Turnstile, a popular widget for abuse prevention, to identify automated browsers.
-Figure~\ref{fig:cloudflare} shows a phishing page using a Cloudflare Turnstile when we crawled it.
+Recently, phishing pages have used Cloudflare Turnstile, a popular widget for identifying automated browsers.

 Even the URL features of a phishing link contain techniques that have evolved to respond to anti-phishing research.
 Phishing pages frequently use URL shorteners (public or private) to obfuscate the final destination, landing pages requiring a user to follow hyperlinks to the actual page, and free web hosting with trustworthy top-level domains (TLDs).